 It does not require a credit check, and there are no interest charges or additional fees.
 Once you’re checking out at an e-commerce site offering Splitit, you get a choice of installments and then enter the details associated with your Visa or Mastercard.
 Some merchants only let you use Splitit when paying with a credit card, while others accept debit cards from those providers too.

 As the name suggests, Quadpay is a payment plan app that lets you break payments into four parts.
-Every time you buy something with Quadpay, it performs a soft credit check, then splits the price into equal quarters.
+Every time you buy something with Quadpay, it performs a soft credit check and then splits the price into equal quarters.
 You’ll pay the first part at the time of checkout, and the others every two weeks.

 Unlike other Klarna alternatives, Quadpay does affect your credit score.
 If you miss a payment deadline, it could harm your score, so make sure you can make payments on time.
 Thankfully, the payments are interest-free, which makes it easier to afford them.